 Currently, there are thousands of military families with students enrolled in the District of Columbia Public Schools and public charter schools.
 This website provides resources to assist with the specific needs of your military family.

 Questions?
-If you have any questions that are not addressed in the material available on this site, please contact Naomi Watson, deputy chief of staff, at [email protected] or (202) 286-2153.
+If you have any questions that are not addressed in the material available on this site, please contact Sarah Martin, deputy chief of staff, at [email protected] or (202) 286-2153.

 School Liaison Officer: For further assistance, you may also contact the Joint Base Anacostia Bolling School Liaison Officer at [email protected].